PSPDFKit/react-native/README.md

 "react-native-pspdfkit": "github:PSPDFKit/react-native"
 },
 ```
-8. Install the windows helper plugin: `npm install --save-dev rnpm-plugin-windows`.
+8. Install the Windows helper plugin: `npm install --save-dev rnpm-plugin-windows`.
 9. Install `react-native-pspdfkit` from GitHub: `npm add github:PSPDFKit/react-native`.
 10. Install all modules: `npm install`.
 11. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
-12. Initialise the windows project: `react-native windows`.
+12. Initialize the windows project: `react-native windows`.
-13. Install all modules for windows: `npm install`.
+13. Install all modules for Windows: `npm install`.
 14. Open the windows solution in `react-native\YourApp\windows`.
 15. Accept and install any required extensions when prompted.
-16. If the settings windows opens, click on `Developer` and select `yes`.
+16. If the settings window opens, click on `Developer` and select `yes`.
 17. Add `react-native-pspdfkit` to your soloution: Right click on the solution -> Add -> Existing Project.
 Navigate to `node_modules/react-native-pspdfkit/windows/ReactNativePSPDFKit/ReactNativePSPDFKit/` and select the `ReactNativePSPDFKit.csproj`
 ![Deployment Target](screenshots/windowsAddExistingProject.PNG)
 18. Mark `react-native-pspdfkit`, `PSPDFKit SDK` and `Visual C++ Runtime` as dependancies for `YourApp`: Right click on `YourApp` -> Add -> Refererece...
 Click on Projects and tick `ReactNativePSPDFKit`.
 Click on Universal Windows -> Extensions and tick `PSPDFKit for UWP` and `Visual C++ 2015 Runtime for Universal Windows Platform Apps` then click ok.